Apply For a License

 The Commercial Business License is for any business operating in the commercially zoned areas of the city.
 Regulations regarding business licensing can be found in the Syracuse City Code Chapter 5.
 Click here to fill out a Commercial business application.
 You will receive an email to pay the appropriate fees.
 A Fire and Building Inspection will then be required and arranged through the City.
 If you are selling beer or alcohol, you will need to fill out a separate Beer/Alcohol Business Application as well.
 Commercial business licenses MUST be renewed annually on or before December 31st of every year.
 You will receive an email to renew.

 Your business will be either classified as a Minor Home or Major Home Occupation.
 Some home businesses may require a Fire and Building inspection.
 The Business License Officer will contact you if those inspections are needed.
 Click here to fill out a Home business application.
+You must also fill out and submit a Personal Property Division form required by the Davis County Assessor's Office.
 Regulations regarding all business licensing can be found in Syracuse City Code Chapter 5.
 All Home business licenses MUST be renewed annually on or before December 31st of every year.
 You will receive an email to renew.

 A Minor Home Occupation is a business conducted in a home that has minor impact on a neighborhood.
 Further definition can be found in Syracuse City Code 10.35.040.